anthonyroussel/shadow-nix/README.md

 Note that the ref value (`v*.*.*`) should point to the lastest release.
 Checkout the tags to know it.
 The version is the derivation one, not the launcher nor the streamer version.
 Installing any version of this repository will always install the latest version of the launcher available.

-If you want the latest package derivation, use `ref = "master"` instead.
+If you want the latest package derivation, use `ref = "main"` instead.

 #### As a system package